Zurico/t7/docs/testing/component-testing.md

 # Component testing

-[Unit testing your Redux actions and reducers](unit-testing.md) is nice, but you can do even more to make sure nothing breaks your application.
+[Unit testing your Redux actions and reducers](unit-testing.md) is nice, but you can do even more to make sure nothing breaks your application, when it integrates with other parts.
 Since React is the _view_ layer of your app, let's see how to test Components too!

+Note: Component testing can be also seen as integration testing.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->